Lam Chiu Ying: Observatory

 Lam joined the Royal Observatory Hong Kong as a Scientific Officer on 4 May 1974.
 After being promoted to Senior Scientific Officer in October 1980, he went on to become the Assistant Director in July 1992.

 Lam became the director of the Hong Kong Observatory in March 2003.
-He was said to promote a 'family-friendly' workspace for employees, encouraged employees to go home on time and organised activities where the family of employees could also participate.
+He has promoted a 'family-friendly' workspace for employees, encouraged employees to go home on time and organised activities where the family of employees could also participate.

 In 2006, Typhoon Prapiroon hit Hong Kong.
 The Observatory did not hoist a Typhoon Signal No. 8.
 Some criticised this decision as being against the usual practice of the Observatory, while an astronomer criticised the Observatory's warning system, saying that the Observatory should also have taken into account the wind speed of the New Territories and outlying islands.
 The Office of the Ombudsman received 140 complaints.
 Some even urged him to resign.
 Lam defended the decision but altered the typhoon warning system.

 In July 2007, Lam fell from a horse in Mongolia and was seriously injured.
 He received a brain operation in September.
 In July 2008, another incident occurred and he had to be hospitalised for a week.

 Soon after, Typhoon Nuri hit Hong Kong.
 The Observatory was criticised for hoisting a Typhoon Signal No. 8, which some considered unnecessary, and hoisting it too late.
 There was also confusion regarding the Chinese word '清晨', which Lam later explained.
 Lam denied that the Observatory had underestimated the strength of the typhoon.
 In response to claims that Typhoon Signal No. 8, Lam stated that at least two people had been killed by the typhoon.
 He also stated that Hong Kong had been 'incredibly lucky' that the destructive power of the typhoon was not as strong as predicted.